wendelloliveiradev/design-patterns/src/creationals/singleton/README.md

 # Single Logging System Interface

-This repository solves the problem of.
+This repository solves the problem of needing only one instace of a particular object, blocking the creation of another object from the same class.

 ## The Problem: